Welcome to On Humans!

 Helen Fisher, author of Why We Love

-A lot of my current work relates to human origins.
-This has given me the privilege to interview giants like Richard Wrangham (listen), Sarah Blaffer Hrdy (listen), and Ian Tattersall (listen).
-I am now collaborating with the great folks at CARTA (UC San Diego) on a deeper dive.
+A lot of my current work concerns human origins.
+This has given me the privilege of interviewing giants like Richard Wrangham (listen), Sarah Blaffer Hrdy (listen), and Ian Tattersall (listen).
+In March 2025, I launched a 5-part series on human origins, produced with the great folks at CARTA (UC San Diego).
+Check it out!

-I am also interested in the history of everyday life, which makes me a big consumer of economic history.
+I am also interested in the history of everyday life.
+This makes me a big consumer of economic history.
 If you share this interest, you might be interested in my four-part series on the “Birth of Modern Prosperity”.
 You’ll learn a lot of quirky history and hear Nobel laureate Daron Acemoglu give his ode to humanity.
+To move beyond the “Western canon”, check out my country-specific series, such as What About China? or What About India?.

-I occasionally cover topics in my original fields of philosophy, psychology, and China studies.
+I occasionally cover topics in my original fields of Philosophy and Psychology.
 For example, you can learn about the philosophy of infinity here or the psychology of generosity here.
-For insights into Chinese history, head here.

 About me